TEXT-S&P summary: The Coventry & Rugby Hospital Co. PLC

 The project benefits from a six-month debt service reserve account, containing

-containing GBP1.8 million as of the same date; an equipment lifecycle reserve
+containing GBP1.2 million as of the same date; an equipment lifecycle reserve

 Recovery analysis